taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 ### Page 2

 View of the **INFRADESTRUCTORS** workspace, several hours later.
+Some trainees are still hunched over their devices, others have taken a break to sit in a comfortable circle of large cushions, rocking chairs, and sitting pillows.

 Min: "I didn't realise so many Orbiter products use eSyrup circuits!
 It's everywhere!"

 Zalo, Min, and a few other **INFRADESTRUCTOR** trainees are seated together.
 Most of them have finished working and they are philosophising before dinner.

-An Earther **NORMIE** trainee: "Yeah, it really makes me want to get body mods..."
+An Earther **NORMIE** trainee named **SIMIAN**: "Yeah, it really makes me want to get body mods..."

 Zalo taps a tool on his leg distractedly: "But you know, it's a real pain in the ass to be tied to Government standard issue body mods, which have at most 4 morphs available.
 In theory, living eSyrup should be able to go through an infinite number of morphs - think of all the crazy mods we COULD make, one that could last our whole lives!"

-An Earther **GANGIE** trainee: "But then who will make sure that the mods are safe?"
+An Earther **GANGIE** trainee named **SOLENA**: "But then who will make sure that the mods are safe?"

 Zalo, looking meaningfully at the trainee: "Do you really think that every mod we have out now is perfectly safe?"

 ### Page 3

-Earther **NORMIE**, shivers: "Ugh, definitely not!
+**SIMIAN**, shivers: "Ugh, definitely not!
 I've seen people have some CRAZY reactions to capsule stims..."

-Earther **GANGIE**, grim faced: "True.
+**SOLENA**, grim faced: "True.
 But THOSE are so dangerous because there's so much money in making chem mods, and the laws about honest labeling have no teeth.
 No one actually gets punished when their products melt the mod ports or poison you with bad filtering."

 Sedii, an Orbiter trainee, leans in conspiratorially: "Well, and also because the government forbits basic research into eSyrup, so no one even knows enough what they're doing when they make the mods to be able to write accurate labels."

-Earther **GANGIE** trainee, bitter: "Yeah, what better way to keep humanity stupid, enslaved, and easy to control."
+**SOLENA**, bitter: "Yeah, what better way to keep humanity stupid, enslaved, and easy to control."

 Sedii: "Exactly!
 Isn't it CRAZY how eSyrup seems to be a crucial part of all of our devices, our homes, our transportation, in fact, our entire space-faring infrastructure, and yet no one seems to know how the fundamental ingredient works?"